I-CONIC-Vision-AB/wxWebMap/README.md

 ## Sample application
 In examples/wxWebMapApplication there is a sample application with GUI.
 It is based on the wxWidgets wxWebView sample.
 However, it opens a map in the web view.
 You can click in the map to add markers.
 These markers can be dragged on the map.
-A list with markers is seen to the left and a \c 'remove' link enables deleting a marker.
-You can progammatically add a marker from ```menu->Run Script->Put marker on Stockholm```.
+To demonstrate the C++ binding to the map, you can add a marker using ```menu->Map->Add marker...```.

 ![wxWebMapApp](wxWebMapApplication.jpg "wxWebMapApplication")